 What Happens After a Sedative-Hypnotic Detox?

-Our treatment program at Cornerstones has been meticulously designed and consists of individual and group therapy sessions, DBT, CBT as well as a number of creative and holistic therapies.
+Our treatment program at Cornerstone has been meticulously designed and consists of individual and group therapy sessions, DBT, CBT as well as a number of creative and holistic therapies.

 We understand how important family can be in the recovery process, we, therefore, offer family therapy at no extra cost.